lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_2.md

 `@script`
 Let's use an example to illustrate the power of graphs.
 Here we have the estimates for three predictors from three models.
 Reading this table takes some time, as you need to conceptualize how each item compares.

-Now, as a plot.
-You can quickly get a sense of the results, their magnitude, direction of association, and comparison with the others.
-You don't work as hard to understand what the results are saying.
-This is the reason why plots are preferred over tables.
+Now, let's see the information as a plot.
+You can quickly get a sense of the results, the magnitude, direction of association, and how they compare.
+You don't work as hard to understand the results, which is why plots are preferred to tables.

-I mentioned in chapter 3 how there are dozens of statistical techniques for analyzing cohort data.
-What technique you use will determine the plots you make.
-However, a common analysis output is some type of regression-based estimate and measure of precision like confidence intervals, which this plot is effective at showing.
-So we will be covering how to create this plot.
+I mentioned in chapter 3 that there are dozens of statistical techniques for analyzing cohort data.
+The technique you use will determine the plots you make.
+A common analysis output is some type of regression-based estimate and measure of precision, like confidence intervals, which this plot shows effectively.

 ---